AmazingMech2418/ScratchForth/.github/CONTRIBUTING.md

 Please do not submit a PR that is not linked to an issue.
 If you have a suggestion you know how to implement, create the issue and then the PR for it.

 If an issue has an `in progress` label, also please do not submit a PR since a solution to the issue would already be in the process of being made.
 Additionally, a `help wanted` label would mean that the issue does not have a known solution, and discussion and pull requests are highly welcomed.

-When submitting a pull request, also please note that this project is meant to only be one file, so please do not create more files for the code.
-Doing so will automatically cause your pull request to be closed.